hetacz/xtracker-mcp/README.md

 # Readme

-MCP agent for my local llm tweet modelling. fetches data from xtracker
+MCP agent for my local llm tweet modeling.

+Fetches the data from xtracker.io